core-infra-svcs/terraform-provider-meraki/docs/resources/networks_wireless_ssids.md

 - `radius_proxy_enabled` (Boolean) If true, Meraki devices will proxy RADIUS messages through the Meraki cloud to the configured RADIUS auth and accounting servers.
 - `radius_server_attempts_limit` (Number) The maximum number of transmit attempts after which a RADIUS server is failed over (must be between 1-5).
 - `radius_server_timeout` (Number) The amount of time for which a RADIUS client waits for a reply from the RADIUS server (must be between 1-10 seconds).
-- `radius_servers` (Attributes Ports) The RADIUS 802.1X servers to be used for authentication.
+- `radius_servers` (Attributes List) The RADIUS 802.1X servers to be used for authentication.
 This param is only valid if the authMode is 'open-with-radius', '8021x-radius' or 'ipsk-with-radius' (see [below for nested schema](#nestedatt--radius_servers))
 - `radius_testing_enabled` (Boolean) If true, Meraki devices will periodically send Access-Request messages to configured RADIUS servers using identity 'meraki_8021x_test' to ensure that the RADIUS servers are reachable.
 - `secondary_concentrator_network_id` (String) The secondary concentrator to use when the ipAssignmentMode is 'VPN'.
 If configured, the APs will switch to using this concentrator if the primary concentrator is unreachable.
 This param is optional. ('disabled' represents no secondary concentrator.)
 - `speed_burst` (Attributes) The SpeedBurst setting for this SSID' (see [below for nested schema](#nestedatt--speed_burst))
-- `splash_guest_sponsor_domains` (Ports of String) Array of valid sponsor email domains for sponsored guest splash type.
+- `splash_guest_sponsor_domains` (List of String) Array of valid sponsor email domains for sponsored guest splash type.
 - `splash_page` (String) The type of splash page for the SSID
 - `use_vlan_tagging` (Boolean) Whether or not traffic should be directed to use specific VLANs.
 This param is only valid if the ipAssignmentMode is 'Bridge mode' or 'Layer 3 roaming'
 - `visible` (Boolean) Whether the SSID is advertised or hidden by the AP
 - `vlan_id` (Number) The VLAN ID used for VLAN tagging.
 This param is only valid when the ipAssignmentMode is 'Layer 3 roaming with a concentrator' or 'VPN'
 - `walled_garden_enabled` (Boolean) Allow users to access a configurable list of IP ranges prior to splash page sign-on.
 Leave this field blank for networks without an enabled splash page.
-- `walled_garden_ranges` (Ports of String) Domain names and IP address ranges available in Walled Garden mode
+- `walled_garden_ranges` (List of String) Domain names and IP address ranges available in Walled Garden mode
 - `wpa_encryption_mode` (String) The types of WPA encryption

 ### Read-Only